True Immigrant Tales: Vietnamese Boat People

 The travail for immigrants wasn’t limited to the journey and Ellis Island processing.
 They could still be exploited and/or treated harshly before reaching their final destination as this 1910 report to the Presidential Commission on Immigration reveals.
 “At Ellis Island, the inspection by the doctors and the officers of the Immigration Service was quickly completed. … More True Immigrant Tales: After Ellis Island

-True Immigrant Tales: Sexual Abuse in Steerage
+True Immigrant Stories_26: Sexual Abuse in Steerage

 [This is further testimony about sexual harassment and abuse in steerage class, taken from testimony given by a female government inspector, disguised as an immigrant aboard ship, reporting in 1909 to the Dillingham Immigration Commission.]
 “There was an outside main deck and an upper-deck on which the steerage were allowed.
-These were each about 40 feet wide … More True Immigrant Tales: Sexual Abuse in Steerage
+These were each about 40 feet wide … More True Immigrant Stories_26: Sexual Abuse in Steerage

-True Immigrant Tales: Traveling in Steerage
+True Immigrant Stories_21: Traveling in Steerage

 Steerage conditions varied greatly, depending on the steamship line and the ship’s size, but all were unpleasant to say the least.
-Below is testimony from a government inspector, disguised as an immigrant, reporting in 1909 to the Dillingham Immigration Commission about the poor sanitary conditions on a smaller ship that carried less than 200 immigrants. … More True Immigrant Tales: Traveling in Steerage
+Below is testimony from a government inspector, disguised as an immigrant, reporting in 1909 to the Dillingham Immigration Commission about the poor sanitary conditions on a smaller ship that carried less than 200 immigrants. … More True Immigrant Stories_21: Traveling in Steerage

-True Immigrant Tales: “Are you a polygamist?”
+True Immigrant Stories_17: “Are you a polygamist?”

 [In 1913, Scottish travel writer Stephen Graham (1884-1975) left Liverpool, England, as a steerage passenger.
 This is another excerpt from his book, With Poor Immigrants to America (1914).
-In the previous installment, he described events leading up to his inspection at Ellis Island.
+In the previous installment [#16], he described events leading up to his inspection at Ellis Island.
 Here, he tells of his observations on the island itself.]
-“Once more, … More True Immigrant Tales: “Are you a polygamist?”
+“Once … More True Immigrant Stories_17: “Are you a polygamist?”

-True Immigrant Tales: “It Was the Tombstone of Columbus”
+True Immigrant Stories_16: “It Was the Tombstone of Columbus”

-[In 1913, Scottish travel writer Stephen Graham (1884-1975) left Liverpool, England, as a steerage passenger.
-This is an excerpt from his book, With Poor Immigrants to America (1914), in which he described events leading up to his inspection at Ellis Island.] … More True Immigrant Tales: “It Was the Tombstone of Columbus”
+[This is another firsthand immigrant account in a continuing series.
+This entry comes from Scottish travel writer Stephen Graham (1884-1975), who in 1913 left Liverpool, England, as a steerage passenger.
+This is an excerpt from his book, With Poor Immigrants to America (1914), in which he described events leading up to his inspection at Ellis … More True Immigrant Stories_16: “It Was the Tombstone of Columbus”

-True Immigrant Tales: Smiling Through the Tears
+True Immigrant Stories_20: Smiling Through the Tears

 [Maud Mosher worked for the Indian Health Service for eight years before accepting a position as a matron at Ellis Island.
 After serving from 1903 to 1907, she left and, in 1910, wrote several articles about her experiences in Coming Nation, a well-known periodical of the times.
 This is an excerpt.]
-“It was as surprising … More True Immigrant Tales: Smiling Through the Tears
+“It was as surprising … More True Immigrant Stories_20: Smiling Through the Tears

 [This is Part 2 of American journal Broughton Brandenburg’s account of a 1903 steamship voyage with immigrants in steerage, taken from his book, Imported Americans.] “. . .
-In mid-afternoon. . . when we reached the slip at Ellis Island we merely tied up, for there were many barge-loads ahead of us, and we waited our … More True Immigrant Tales: Waiting Without Food and Water
+In mid-afternoon. . . when we reached the slip at Ellis Island we merely tied up, for there were many barge-loads ahead of us, and we waited our … More True Immigrant Stories_18: Waiting Without Food and Water

-True Immigrant Tales: Reaching the Promised Land
+True Immigrant Stories_15: Reaching the Promised Land

-[American journalist Broughton Brandenburg traveled on a German steamship with Italian immigrants in October 1903 and wrote about his observations in his book, Imported Americans.
-This is part of his account.]
-“Sunday fell on the 11th, and it was a pleasant day till afternoon, when it began to get rough.
-The ship’s band was sent … More True Immigrant Tales: Reaching the Promised Land
+[This is another firsthand account from my collection of immigrant memoirs.
+Here, American journalist Broughton Brandenburg recounts his traveling on a German steamship with Italian immigrants in October 1903.
+This excerpt appears in his book, Imported Americans.]
+“Sunday fell on the 11th, and it was a pleasant day till afternoon, when it began to get … More True Immigrant Stories_15: Reaching the Promised Land

-True Immigrant Tales: “I Was Weak in the Knees”
+True Immigrant Stories_14: “I Was Weak in the Knees”

-[Louis Adamic was a prominent Slovene-American writer who migrated to America in December 1913 at age 15.]
-“Now and then I glanced at the noisy, picturesque, garlicky crowd on the steerage deck; people of perhaps a dozen nationalities milling around the capstans and steam-hissing winches, pushing toward the rails straining and stretching, … More True Immigrant Tales: “I Was Weak in the Knees”
+[This is another firsthand immigrant account from my oral history collection.
+Louis Adamic was a prominent Slovene-American writer who migrated to America in December 1913 at age 15.]
+“Now and then I glanced at the noisy, picturesque, garlicky crowd on the steerage deck; people of perhaps a dozen nationalities milling around the … More True Immigrant Stories_14: “I Was Weak in the Knees”